 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Eagle Rock has relatively fewer families with younger children, and/or college students.
 Combined, this makes Eagle Rock a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Eagle Rock does not have a public transit system used by locals to get to and from work.
+Eagle Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Eagle Rock ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Eagle Rock in 2022 was $30,479, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $121,916 for a family of four.
-However, Eagle Rock contains both very wealthy and poor people as well.
-Eagle Rock also has one of the higher rates of people living in poverty in the nation, with 35.90% of its population below the federal poverty line.
+The per capita income in Eagle Rock in 2022 was $41,175, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $164,700 for a family of four.

 The most common language spoken in Eagle Rock is English.
 Other important languages spoken here include Italian and Polish.